-Ischemia was simulated using a geometric model based on the anatomical and fiber structure data of the Auckland canine heart [8].
-The computer model solves the equation governing the passive flow of current in the heart, according to the bidomain theory (equation 1), given a distribution of transmembrane potentials.
-To represent the electrical consequences of localized ischemia, we assigned to a patch of tissue transmembrane potentials that were 30mV smaller than in the remaining healthy cells, as shown in Figure 1 in the case of 70% transmural ischemia.
-The location and extent of the ischemic patch was chosen to match roughly the heart tissue that becomes ischemic due to a proximal occlusion of the left anterior descending artery [9].
-The border zone between healthy and ischemic tissue was a few millimeters wide.
-Within this border zone, the transmembrane potential varied smoothly from -30mV to 0mV according to an exponential function [10].
+Ischemia was simulated using a geometric model based on the anatomic and fiber structure data of the Auckland canine heart.8 The computer model solves the equation governing the passive flow of current in the heart, according to the bidomain theory (Equation 1), given a distribution of transmembrane potentials (TMPs).
+To represent the electrical consequences of localized ischemia, we assigned to a patch of tissue in the left ventricle transmembrane potentials that were 30mV smaller than in the remaining healthy cells, as shown in Figure 1 in the case of 70% transmural ischemia.
 The size of the ischemic patch was altered in the transmural direction to simulate various degrees of transmural ischemia.